DotBow/Blender-Launcher/README.md

 ## How to start using it?

-* :floppy_disk: Download latest version from [releases page](https://github.com/DotBow/Blender-Launcher/releases)
+* :floppy_disk: Download [latest version](https://github.com/DotBow/Blender-Launcher/releases/latest) from [releases page](https://github.com/DotBow/Blender-Launcher/releases)
 * :rocket: Follow [Installation](https://github.com/DotBow/Blender-Launcher/wiki/Installation) instructions and notes on [Wiki](https://github.com/DotBow/Blender-Launcher/wiki)
 * :speech_balloon: Use [Blender Artists Community thread](https://blenderartists.org/t/blender-launcher-standalone-software-client) to ask questions and make proposals

+## How to say thanks to a developer?

+* :blush: The best reward is always feedback and a happy user face!
+* :dollar: Buy Blender Launcher on [Gumroad](https://gum.co/Blender-Launcher) for 4$ or more

 ***